Tutorial: Build a React.js Chat App

 return (

-<div className="Input">
+<div className={styles.input}>

-<form onSubmit={e => this.onSubmit(e)}>
+<form onSubmit={e => onSubmit(e)}>

 <input

-onChange={e => this.onChange(e)}
+onChange={e => onChange(e)}

-placeholder="Enter your message and press ENTER"
+placeholder='Enter your message and press ENTER'

 />